Managing Director – Alan Rook

-He joined with partners to form the media services company BlackRook Media in the autumn of 2011 – and has since established the online content provider BlackRook Productions along with BlackRook TASpa – a consortium providing video for the rail networks in England, Scotland and Wales until 2020.
-In January 2017 Alan formed Enterprise BlackRook – the African arm of the Group, trading out of the Nigerian capital Abuja.
+He joined with partners to form the international media services company BlackRook Media in London in the the autumn of 2011 – and has since established the online content provider BlackRook Productions along with Enterprise BlackRook – trading out of the Nigerian capital Abuja.

-In January 2013 he was appointed as a charity Trustee, joining the Board of The Caxton Foundation as a Director.
-Funded by the Department of Health the charity seeks to help those suffering hardship as a result of infected National Health Service blood transfusions in the late 1970s and early 1980s
+From 2013 to 2017 he worked as a charity Trustee, joining the Board of The Caxton Foundation as a Director.
+Funded by the Department of Health the charity helped those suffering hardship as a result of infected National Health Service blood transfusions in the late 1970s and early 1980s

 Throughout the last decade Alan has overseen a number of significant change management projects, taking strategic responsibility in tandem with maintaining operational and creative ownership.

 They’re projects with national and international profile where effective internal and external communications messaging has been critical.

 He’s led the Project Phase of the formation of the new global broadcaster ARISE Networks – working as Commissioning Editor and Project Manager with teams in Europe, North America and Africa.